 If a patient suffers severe complications due to cortisone injection, and these complications can be tied back to negligence by the physician, they’re owed compensation for their suffering.
 This suffering can include long-drawn medical treatment such as multiple surgeries to rectify the damage as well as other issues such as loss of quality of life, loss of wages/income, pain and suffering, etc. To prove negligence and medical malpractice, which can be a complex and long process, it is best to work with a medical malpractice lawyer to get the compensation you deserve.

 If you or someone you know has suffered severe complications due to cortisone injections and resultant medical malpractice, you need the top injury lawyer, contact Siler & Ingber today.
-Call us on 1-877-529-4343 or complete our online form on this page to schedule a case evaluation with one of our experienced medical malpractice lawyers.
+Call us at 1-877-529-4343 or complete our online form on this page to schedule a case evaluation with one of our experienced medical malpractice lawyers.
 Our consultation is free and we do not charge a fee unless we win your case.